One of the popular definitions of the word point is the ordered pair:

 location, more so if the lines are ultimately neither coordinates nor dimensions, but number lines.

-of atoms, but even this fact is immaterial to my next argument.
-When we talk of location, we are implicitly
+comprised of atoms, but even this fact is immaterial to my next argument.
+When we talk of location,

+analysis of Philosophy.
 In science, an object, any object, is regarded as a single piece.
-Only the idiots of Philosophy spend eons
+Only the idiots of

 Fig. 1 Location ≠ Ordered Pair